 How did you first hear about bitcoin?
 Maybe you saw a story on the news and did some research.
 Perhaps a friend or family member told you about it, and you were intrigued.
-You might have even seen a bitcoin ATM in your local mall or grocery store and decided to check it out.
+You might have even seen a bitcoin ATM or kiosk in your local mall or grocery store and decided to check it out.

 No matter how you heard about bitcoin, you probably realize by now that bitcoin is here to stay.
 However, the steps involved in making your first purchase can appear to be daunting.
 But don’t worry!